Zebastopol/Zebastopol/README.md

 - Glide, Picasso
 - DAGGER Hilt
   -Testing
-  - Ask me about more details 💬
+  - Ask me about for more details 💬

 <br>